Linear Solenoids

 What is a linear solenoid?

-A linear solenoid is an electromechanical component that converts electrical energy into linear motion.
-It is used to push, pull, or release a mechanism in various types of automation solutions.
+Linear solenoid is an electromechanical device that converts electrical energy into a linear motion – used to pull, push or release mechanical parts in automation systems.

 How does a linear solenoid work?

-When electric current passes through the coil in the solenoid, a magnetic field is created that pulls in a moving core.
-The movement is straight and occurs quickly.
-When the current is interrupted, the plunger returns to its original position with the help of a spring or gravity.
+When electric current passes through the coil in the solenoid, a magnetic field is created that pulls a moving core in.
+When the current is cut off, it returns to its original position by spring or gravity.

 What voltages are available?